hammerheim-game/hammerheim-rules/2-core-rules.md

 If your model is armed with a buckler and a sword, you may re-roll any failed parries once.
 A model armed with two swords can still only roll once, but may add +1 to the results.
 A model may not parry attacks made with twice (or more) his own basic Strength – they are simply too powerful to be stopped.

-#### Warriors knocked down
+#### Attacking knocked down warriors

 If an enemy is fighting a warrior who is knocked down, he may attack him to put him out of his misery.
 If any of the attacks wound the knocked down model and he fails his armor save, he is automatically taken out of action as explained previously.
 A knocked down model may not parry.

-#### Warriors stunned
+#### Attacking stunned warriors

 A stunned warrior is at the mercy of his enemies.
 Attacks against stunned warriors automatically hit, but otherwise follow the same rules for Knocked Down.

-#### Attacking stunned and knocked down
+#### Attacking stunned and knocked down warriors

-#### warriors

-Note that a model with multiple attacks may not stun / knock down and then automatically take a warrior out of action during the same hand-to-hand combat phase.
+A model with multiple attacks may not stun/knock down and then automatically take a warrior out of action during the same hand-to-hand combat phase.
 The only way you can achieve this is to have more than one of your models attacking the same enemy.
-So, if the enemy is stunned / knocked down by the first warrior, he can be hit and put out of action by the next warrior to attack.
+If the enemy is stunned/knocked down by the first warrior, he can be hit and put out of action by the _next_ warrior to attack.

 If your model is engaged in close combat with an enemy who is still standing, he cannot attack any other models that are stunned or knocked down, since in reality they will not pose an immediate threat to him and their companions will try to protect them.

 #### Moving from combat